 Vain vs Vein

-Homophones Vain/veɪn/(adjective) too proud of yourself *He is vain about his good looks. unsuccessful or useless *It was a vain attempt to forget her.
+Homophones Make sure to watch Vain/Vein Quiz, too! 🤔 Vain/veɪn/(adjective) too proud of yourself *He is vain about his good looks. unsuccessful or useless *It was a vain attempt to forget her.
 Vein/veɪn/(noun) A tube in a body that carries blood to the heart. *She is in my veins.

 Desert vs Dessert